IntentArchitect/Docs/articles/designers/domain-designer/how-to-use-the-domain-designer/how-to-use-the-domain-designer.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/new-diagram-and-move-over.mp4"></video></p>

+> [!WARNING]
+> Don't try to copy / cut these diagram elements when wanting to move/duplicate those elements onto separate diagrams since it will affect the actual elements on the tree-view (right hand side) and may have undesired effects.
+Rather refer to the video above when wanting to move/duplicate elements onto a separate diagram.

 ## Specifying inheritance between the Classes

 To specify that a Class is derived (or inherited) from another: